LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

   See [Performance]() discussion.

 - `Filter`(Optional): Performs signal filtering on the audio using the specified Filter. <span class="d">Default: None</span><br/>

+  !>This is an advanced option and it's not necessary to use at all, use it only if you have something specific in mind.<br/>

   See [Filters](/docs/discussions/filters.md) discussion.

 _Examples:_